fuzzylogicxx/fuzzylogic/posts/2019-12-14-modest-js-works.md

 - controller action methods which use `document.dispatchEvent` to dispatch Custom Events as a means of communicating changes up to other components;
 - an element with an action which listens for the above custom event occurring on the `document` (as opposed to an event on the element itself).

-He also makes the interesting point that one of the unique aspects of Stimulus is that by virtue of its lifecycle methods it supports xxxxx being replaced or cloned without having to manually re-add global event listeners.
+He also makes the interesting point that one of Stimulus‘s USPs is that it is set up so that as elements appear or disappear from the DOM, event handlers are automatically added and removed.
+This lets you swap and replace HTML as required without having to manually define and redefine event handlers.

 I’ve [written about Stimulus before](https://fuzzylogic.me/posts/progressively-enhanced-javascript-with-stimulus/) and noted a few potential cons when considering complex interfaces, however Pascal’s demo has opened my eyes to additional possibilities.